 Check the weather report for your destination and be prepared.
 You won’t want to overpack but be aware of possible rain or snow.
 Make sure that you have shoes or boots that can navigate a slippery street and at least a fold-up umbrella with you in your carry-on.
 Unless you’re visiting a decidedly dry climate, it’s probably best to leave the suede shoes or booties at home.
 A packable down coat can be a great option if you’re going from a warm climate to a cold one.
 These typically “pack” into a pocket of the garment, making them ideal for carrying with you without adding weight or bulk to your luggage.
 Having one in your carry-on can make arriving in a chilly climate a much more comfortable experience.

 Whatever your destination, make business travel more comfortable with a little preparation.
-Clothing and accessories that are cozy, appropriate, and flexible can make all of the difference on your trip.
+Business travel clothing and accessories that are cozy, appropriate, and flexible can make all of the difference on your trip.